ductran963/employeeDBTracker/README.md

 #### Purpose

-The purpose of this project is learn and understand mysql, creating a table, inserting values, updating values based on different table, deleting values, viewing different tables, and most important of all, understanding how join works and using the correct join according when necessary.
+The purpose of this project is learn and understand mysql, creating a table, inserting values, updating values based on different table, deleting values, viewing different tables, and most important of all, understanding how join works and using the correct join when necessary.

 #### Functionality